akvasan2/MonteCarloPathwaySearch/Conf_Search/Analysis/PIE/README.md

 Required files:

-	structure and coordinate (e.g. psf and pdb) files stored in ../../Input_Files
+	Structure and coordinate (e.g. psf and pdb) files stored in ../../Input_Files

-	parameter files: stored in ../../Parameters
+	Parameter files: stored in ../../Parameters

 	pairInteractionFile (PIE.pdb):specifying atoms of the pair of molecules calculating PIE for

 		B column of each atom of the two molecules should equal 1 or 2

-	all minimized pose dcd files stored in ../../Minimization/minimize_output
+	All minimized pose dcd files stored in ../../Minimization/minimize_output

 Important Parameters to specify in pie_1.namd:

-	structure and coordinate files
+	Structure and coordinate files

 		(e.g. ../../Input_Files/system.psf and ../../Input_Files/system.pdb)